The basic geometry of Witt vectors, II: Spaces: Introduction

 \spacesubsec{Preservation of properties by $\wnls{n}$}

-Results about preservation of properties for the functor $\wnls{n}$ are typically easier to establish.
-This is because many standard properties of morphisms are naturally expressed in terms of functors of points, and since $\wnls{n}$ is a right adjoint, the functor of points of $\wnls{n}(X)$ is easily accessible.
-Further, it is often easy to extend such results beyond the category of algebraic spaces to $\Space_S$; this is unlike with $\wnus{n}$, where we consider only algebraic spaces.
+Preservation results for $\wnls{n}$ are typically easier to establish.
+This is because many common properties of morphisms are naturally expressed in terms of the functor of points, and the functor of points of $\wnls{n}(X)$ is described simply in terms of that of $X$.
+For the same reason, many of these results extend readily beyond algebraic spaces to the category $\Space_S$; this is unlike with $\wnus{n}$, where we usually need to make representability assumptions.

-A number of these results are recorded in figure 3.
+A number of the results are displayed in table 3.
 Because we have $\wnls{n}(S)=S$, the preservation of properties relative to $S$ is a special case of the preservation of properties of morphisms.
-Again, this is unlike with $\wnus{n}$, where we needed the right-hand pair of columns in figure 2.
+This is unlike the case with $\wnus{n}$, where we have the right-hand pair of columns in table 2.
 I have mostly ignored whether absolute properties, such as regularity, are preserved by $\wnls{n}$.
-This is because such properties are usually not preserved by products over $S$, in which case they would fail to be preserved by $\wnls{n}$ for the trivial reason that they are not even be preserved away from the primes of $\ptst$.
-This is like with $\wnus{n}$: properties that are not preserved by disjoint unions, like connectedness, are not listed in figure 1.
+This is because such properties are usually not preserved by products over $S$, and in that case they would fail to be preserved by $\wnls{n}$ for the trivial reason that $\wnls{n}$ is a product functor away from the ideals of $\ptst$.
+This is like the case with $\wnus{n}$: properties that are not preserved by disjoint unions, such as connectedness, are not listed in table 1.

 \spacesubsec{Geometric descriptions}